I do centers around writing, reading, and reaching out through art, letters, ideas, and my especial love for café au

 Contact me about anything related to the humanities and arts and letters.
 Or, if you want to know how to make an especially delicious cup of café au lait.

 EducationI graduated with a Master's in Philosophy from the New School for Social Research in May 2012 in New York City.
 I have a Master's in English from Southeastern Louisiana University in Hammond, LA.
 My Bachelor's degree is from both Saint Joseph Seminary College and the Catholic University of Leuven, Belgium in Liberal Arts and Philosophy, respectively.

-Recent PublicationsI have contributed copy to Noodle, Newslines, LinkedIn, as well as here on my writer's blog.
-In 2013, I published a collection of essays called Things I Shouldn't Have Said (And Other Faux Pas).
+Recent PublicationsI have contributed copy to Noodle, Newslines, Teachers Pay Teachers, and LinkedIn, as well as here on my writer's blog.
+In 2013, I self-published a collection of essays called Things I Shouldn't Have Said (And Other Faux Pas).
 In 2012, I gave a paper entitled "Proust and the Problem of the Photographic Image" about modernity and realism in philosophy and the fate of the novel.
 I was also featured in the Fall 2010 issue of Canon Magazine Magazine, an interdisciplinary journal for the New School for Social Research in New York on a piece on wonder, and I contributed a chapter, "Youth, Masculinity and the Shattering of Sight in Snow" in Essays Interpreting the Writings of Novelist Orhan Pamuk: The Turkish Winner of the Nobel Prize in Literature, by Nilgün Anadolu-Okur published by the Mellen Press in June 2009.

 Curriculum VitaeCheck out the CV and my Intellectual Biography.

 CuriositiesI am interested in genealogy and did some work on the Greig, Roselli, Perronne, and Killman, (et. al.) family history.
 I collect MAD magazines and I used to collect die-cast cars.
 I'm a cinema buff (François Truffaut is a favorite).
 I'm a voracious reader and I have a penchant for coming-of-age stories.